 Cath Arlove: Lessons in sport, life and the Olympic journey.September 1, 2020

-Triple Olympian Catherine Arlove was able to successfully juggle her work, study and sport commitments throughout her journey.
+Triple Olympian Catherine Arlove was able to successfully juggle her work, study and judo commitments throughout her career on the mat.
 After the Athens Olympic Games in 2004, the VIS Marketing Team caught up with her to see how she was able to do so.

 Paralympians an inspiration to us all!August 31, 2020